digital-blueprint/toolkit/packages/file-handling/README.md

 ### Attributes

-- `clipboardFiles` is the object which should be subscribed to the provider to recieve and send the clipboard files to the provider.
+- `clipboardFiles` is the object which should be subscribed to the provider to receive and send the clipboard files to the provider.
-  - exmaple `<dbp-clipboard subscribe="clipboard-files:clipboard-files-global-name"></dbp-clipboard>`
+  - example `<dbp-clipboard subscribe="clipboard-files:clipboard-files-global-name"></dbp-clipboard>`
 - `lang` (optional, default: `de`): set to `de` or `en` for German or English
   - example `<dbp-clipboard subscribe="clipboard-files:clipboard-files-global-name" lang="de"></dbp-clipboard>`
 - `enabled-targets` (optional, default: `local`): sets which destination are enabled